prashanth-ds-ml/prashanth-ds-ml.github.io/_posts/2025-09-3-MongoDB-blog-10.md

 ***

-# MongoDB CRUD —en Updating Multiple Documents
+# MongoDB CRUD —  Updating Multiple Documents

 Welcome back to the MongoDB learning series!
 In this post, we dive into **updating multiple documents simultaneously**, a common requirement in real-world applications and an important topic for the MongoDB Associate Developer Exam.